 Garmin vivoactive 4 vs. Garmin Venu: Which is the better buy?

 You should only buy the Garmin Venu if you’re interested in owning a Garmin watch with an AMOLED display.
 Even then, we’d probably recommend the vivoactive 5 now that it’s available.
 Don’t get me wrong — AMOLED displays are great and certainly welcome on the Venu — but it doesn’t really change the core experience.
-In fact, I’d wager to say it makes the overall experience worse than the Vivoactive 4.
+In fact, I’d wager to say it makes the overall experience worse than the vivoactive 4.

-The Vivoactive 4 is normally $50 cheaper at $349, has a longer-lasting battery (albeit with a worse display), and it has all the same fitness- and health-tracking features.
+The vivoactive 4 is normally much cheaper, has a longer-lasting battery (albeit with a worse display), and has all the same fitness- and health-tracking features.
 Plus, it comes in two sizes.
 I don’t think it’s as attractive as the Venu largely because of the non-OLED display, so you may be better off with the Venu if you want something a little more stylish.
-Functionally, though, the Vivoactive 4 is the better buy if you don’t need the better screen.
+Functionally, though, the vivoactive 4 is the better buy if you don’t need the better screen.

 Garmin vivoactive 4 review: Is it a good value?